-Year of Publication: In parenthesis following authors, with a period following the closing parenthesis.
-If no publication date is identified, use “n.d.” in parenthesis following the authors.
+Year of publication: Place in parentheses following authors, with a period following the closing parenthesis.
+If no publication date is identified, use “n.d.” in parentheses following the authors.

-Source Reference: Includes title, journal, volume, pages (for journal article) or title, city of publication, publisher (for book).
+Source reference: This includes the title, journal, volume, and pages (for journal articles) or the title and publisher (for books).